 How to use it: "The place we went to last time so shiok, let's go again!"; "Sure but let's not bo jio anyone next time."

-'Bo jio' is a word to describe the fact you're not invited to a social activity, say a party or a happy hour session.
+'Bo jio' meaning: A word to describe the fact you're not invited to a social activity, say a party or a happy hour session.
 Hopefully you won't have to use this word very often, but it might be handy to know.
 Not invited for lunch with colleagues?
 That's 'bo jio'.
 Sorry to hear that, it happens.

 How to use it: "You guys bo jio me for drinks again ah?
 Walao eh..."

 This is what Singaporeans say when they're surprised, slightly dismayed or when something catches their attention.
-Think 'whoa', 'c'mon' or 'wow', but as a Hokkien-Chinese dialect.
+Think 'whoa', 'c'mon' or 'wow', but in Hokkien, a Chinese dialect.

 How to use it: "Walao eh, that set lunch is a good bargain what."

-In the 'land of the Merlion' - the nation's official symbol featuring a lion and a fish - the function of the simple word 'what' is more than just for asking questions.
+In the 'land of the Merlion' – the nation's official symbol featuring a lion and a fish – the word 'what' is used for more than just asking questions.
 It's also an expression for emphasising your point or showing disagreement.

 How to use it: "This is a good bargain what, other places cannot find one."

 Similar to 'what', the word 'one' isn't just a number.
-It can be used for emphasising an adjective, adverb or status.
+It can be used as a possessive marker for emphasising an adjective, adverb or status.
 Think 'this one' but with 'one' as a standalone expression and 'this' replaced by the point you want to highlight.

 There are plenty of high-end restaurants and malls in Singapore.
-Add to the poshness, Singapore-style, and use the word 'atas'.
-With our help as your global financial partner, you wouldn't need to worry too much about the cost of 'atas'.
+To talk about poshness, the Singapore way, you can use the word 'atas'.
+With our help as your global financial partner, you wouldn't need to worry too much about the cost of being 'atas'.

 'Why you so liddat?' is actually 'why're you so like that?' in English.
 This is how Singaporean express dismay at their peers.
 It's something like 'how could you?' or 'why are you behaving like this?'.
 The phrase is so popular that it's even been made into a song.

-Congratulations, you've finished your beginner's guide to Singlish!
+Congratulations, you've finished this beginner's guide to Singlish!
 We've given you 13 most common Singlish words to get started, so go out, practice with the locals and have fun with it.